Can You Save Money by Outsourcing?

 Driving the other side of the equation, workers are being drawn to non-traditional employment because it offers them more flexibility and control over their lives.

 Displaced workers have found a new home as self-employed freelancers — making the old joke that "consultant" is a synonym for "unemployed" no longer true.
-Recent surveys by oDesk, vWorker, and Elance, three of the nation's largest freelance job boards, show that the majority of contractors — many of whom have joined those ranks after being downsized — don't intend to go back to the cubicle.
+Recent surveys by vWorker and Upwork, two of the nation's largest freelance job boards, show that the majority of contractors — many of whom have joined those ranks after being downsized — don't intend to go back to the cubicle.
 Only 9 percent of freelancers surveyed by vWorker who started doing so because they were laid off say they want to return to a traditional job.
 They like their new-found freedom.

 So, can you save money with contractors?
 Contrary to popular belief, in spite of the 30-40 percent you save on employer taxes and employee overhead, outsourcing won't typically save money on a straight dollar per hour basis unless you're willing go offshore.
 That's because unless a contractor's rate includes that overhead plus the cost of running their business, they won't be around very long.